 Welcome to Health Rising.
 This page is designed to give you basic information on chronic fatigue syndrome (ME/CFS) and provide opportunities for you to learn about it, share your experiences, and participate in bringing about the end of this disease.
 It is focused on the U.S.

-In 2018 chronic fatigue syndrome (ME/CFS) finds itself in an unsettling place: it’s a common, serious disease that can cause profound levels of disability and distress but which gets little respect or funding.
+In 2020 chronic fatigue syndrome (ME/CFS) finds itself in an unsettling place: it’s a common, serious disease that can cause profound levels of disability and distress that gets little respect or funding.

 Treatment options are poor.
-No validated drug treatments are available, drugs trials are exceedingly rare, knowledgeable doctors are hard to find, and the vast majority of people with this disease remain undiagnosed.
-Major pharmaceutical companies show no interest in developing drugs for ME/CFS.
+No validated drug treatments are available, drugs trials are exceedingly rare, knowledgeable doctors are hard to find, and the vast majority of people with the disease remain undiagnosed.

 An introduction to some very basic issues in chronic fatigue syndrome (ME/CFS):